23 Cloud microphysics

 Since $Q_{d,s}$ is a phase transition from gaseous to solid ($\rho_v>\rho_{S,i}$, supersaturation) or from solid to gaseous ($\rho_v<\rho_{S,i}$, undersaturation), a phase transition heat flux density is associated with this.

-23.3.3.5 Application to sleet
+23.3.3.5 Application to graupel

-For the diffusive growth or sublimation of graupel one obtains analogously to Eq.
+For the diffusive growth or sublimation of graupel, one obtains analogously to Eq.
 (23.131)

 \[ \begin{align} Q_{d,g} &= \frac{2\pi}{\frac{1}{\psi\rho_{S,i}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S,i}\left(T\right)} - 1\right)n_{0,g}\left(0,78\lambda_g^{-2} + 0,308S_c^{1/3}\nu^{-1/2}\left(\frac{4\rho_i'g}{3\rho_h'c_w}\right)^{1/4}\lambda_g^{-11/4}\Gamma\left(\frac{11}{4}\right)\right). \end{align} \]